brycegit/brycegit.github.io/src/pages/refactoring-patterns/index.md

 ## 2. Encapsulate Record (Bridge Pattern)

-A major concern while building software is usually which APIs you’ll be consuming, as well as providing.
-If your module is coupled with another API and that API changes, you may need to change your module as well; and this can sometimes be very time consuming.
+Most of the time building software involves consuming an existing API and/or providing your own.
+If your component is coupled with another API and that API changes, you may need to change your component as well; and this can sometimes be very time consuming.

-Instead of coupling various APIs, I find it helpful to give each module an API that makes the most sense given its functionality, and adding a layer in between your module and any other API it is interacting with.
+Instead of coupling various APIs, I find it helpful to give each component an API that makes the most sense given its functionality, and adding a layer in between your component and any other API it is interacting with.

 The Encapsulate Record refactoring pattern provides a great way to do this.
 This idea is also aligned with the Bridge pattern, which you can learn more about in "Design Patterns: Elements of Reusable Object-Oriented Software”.